 ABOUT THE AUTHOR

 Yohana Petrovic is a writer and educator.
-Yohana has 10 years experience in educating and now she is a writer at Freelancehouse.co.uk.
+Yohana has 10 years experience in educating and now she works as a freelance writer.
 You can reach her on Facebook: Yohana Petrovic or on Twitter: @YohanaPetrovic

 Copyright © 2018 Learning Mind.
 All rights reserved.
 For permission to reprint,